-Support communities to participate meaningfully in designing and determining solutions around critical services including housing, transportation, water, sanitation, waste management, and security;
+- Enable communities to participate meaningfully in designing and determining solutions around critical services including housing, transportation, water, sanitation, waste management, and security;

 - Make governments, corporations, and other institutions more accountable, transparent, and responsive to citizen feedback;

-Ensure all citizens can overcome barriers to civic participation and inclusion, including expanding access to information, internet, digital literacy, and services.
+- Ensure all citizens can overcome barriers to civic participation, including expanding access to information, internet, digital literacy, and services.

 Solver Funding, Prize, and Partnership Eligibility for the Community-Driven Innovation Challenge

 All solutions selected for Solve’s four current Global Challenges will receive a $10,000 grant funded by Solve.
 Solver teams will be selected by a panel of cross-sector judges at Solve Challenge Finals during UN General Assembly week in New York City on September 22, 2019.

 In addition to Solve funding, the following prizes are available to Solver teams selected for the Community Driven Innovation Challenge.
 To be considered for a prize, complete the prize-specific question within the application.
 You do not need to meet these requirements to apply to the Community-Driven Innovation Challenge:

 AI Innovations Prize